Nahuas of La Huasteca: Earth Pantheon

 The Nahua of Huasteca believes there are four realms of the universe.
 The first is the earth, the second is the sky, the third is underwater and the fourth is called mictlan, which means place of the dead in the Nahua language and is within the earth.
 It is thought to be a shadowy place where the souls of people who have died normal deaths reside.
 Those individuals who die from drowning or being struck by lightning are said to reside in apan, an underwater realm.
 There are two types of souls, yolotl or the life force and the tonali or the heart soul.
 The tonali is the soul that resides in mictlan.
 In mictlan, the souls are believed to remarry and live as they did on earth, farming and living in villages as they did before they died.

 A very important aspect of the death culture of the Nahua of Huasteca is the ritual offerings given to the heart-soul of the dead kinsmen.
 These offerings are given in order to feed the souls, as well as to appease the dead kinsmen so they do not become ejecatl spirits and they stay in mictlan.
 These ejecatl spirits can cause disease, death and much misfortune for the living.
 It is thought that these ejecatl spirits are especially present around graveyards, which is why the burial grounds are placed far away from the homes in the village.
 Infants who die are not seen as threatening, so they are usually buried within the family compound.

 The main observance of death starts on October 18.
 On this day the Nahua celebrate the death of the earth, as it is now fall.
-After this date the tonali roam the earth searching for their kinsmen.
+After this date the tonalli roam the earth searching for their kinsmen.
 The living individuals set up an altar on October 30 to welcome the dead souls of their kin.
-A flower trail is placed from the altar to the door, to guide the tonali to the offerings.
+A flower trail is placed from the altar to the door, to guide the tonalli to the offerings.
 Every day, until November 1, the family members place a warm meal on the altar three times a day.
 The family members allow the spirits to eat and then consume what is left.
 On November 2, the most well known ritual occurs.
 This is Dia de los Muertos or the Day of the Dead.
 On this day, the family packs a feast and heads to the graveyard, where they clean and decorate the grave of their kinsmen and partake of the meal.
 All the people are well dressed and the festivities are colorful and exuberant.
 The offerings made on this day are for adult souls.
 The offerings made the previous days are for the souls of young children.
 Since it is thought that some individuals neglect their dead ancestors, an altar is placed outside the village to appease those spirits as well....